Ezequiel92/julia_apps/README.md

 😷 `COVID-19.jl`: Makes an interactive plot (as a .html file) of the evolution of some variable (e.g. total number of cases) for a given country.
 The data is taken from [Our World in Data](https://github.com/owid/covid-19-data).

-🌌 `GravitySim.jl`: (🚧 WIP 🚧) Makes a GIF of an N-body gravitational simulation.

 🤖 `MNISTNet.jl`: Julia implementation of the simple neural network of [Neural Network From Scratch](https://github.com/Bot-Academy/NeuralNetworkFromScratch), with some modifications and additions.

 📚 `WishlistScrapper.jl`: A Web scrapper for any [Book Depository](https://www.bookdepository.com) public wishlist.
-It saves the data in a JSON file.
-I could only find two similar projects in GitHub, one in Python2 (more than 10 years old) and the other in Javascript (from more than two years ago), both were unmaintained, and obviously, neither worked.
+It saves the data as a JSON file.
+I could only find two similar projects in GitHub, one in Python2 and the other in Javascript, both were unmaintained, and obviously, neither worked.
 So, I made my own.

 ## Output